-“When you read the book focusing more on the words, you find that that ‘simple picture book’ is actually presenting and exploring complex adult ideas about identity, the pursuit of happiness and finding oneself.”
+“When you read the book focusing more on the words, you find that ‘simple picture book’ is actually presenting and exploring complex adult ideas about identity, the pursuit of happiness and finding oneself.”

 A thoughtful review by Bookshine and Readbows (isn’t that a lovely name for a book review blog) about ‘She Ran Away From Love’ by Mawson.